-It has been observed that there is a lack of attention given to the budget allocated to this department which leads to non- reviewed Water Service Development Plan (WSDP).
-Failure to review this plan contributes to inaccurate reporting about the sanitation and water backlog and the demand within the district.
 Dilapidated infrastructure is a major contributor to the huge losses of water and money.
-Some of the key issues contributing to the poor Operation & Maintenance (O&M) have been Identified as follows:
+Some of the key issues contributing to the poor Operation & Maintenance (O&M) have been identified as follows:

 - Inaccurate co-ordinates which makes it difficult to identify the infrastructure assets

 - Insufficient funds, equipment and material

 - Inadequate Workmanship

 - Aged Infrastructure

 - Illegal connections of water

-- Drought

 An amnesty was implemented to enhance revenue collection, but there is still a challenge of insufficient funds to deal with issues of operation and maintenance.
-Smart meters were purchased and will be installed to ensure accurate billing which will enhance revenue collection.
+Smart meters were purchased and installed but not yet activated.

 5.6.
-2017/2018 Mid-Year Performance Assessment report for
+2018/2019 Mid-Year Performance Assessment report for Water services

-Water services

-The Water Services Department had a total of 7 planned targets in the first half of the year.
-2 targets were achieved and 5 could not be achieved.
+The Water Services Department had a total of 4 planned targets in the first half of the year.
+2 targets were achieved and 2 could not be achieved.
 The table below illustrates the performance of the infrastructure services in comparison with the previous financial year.
 For more information regarding the list of planned, achieved and not achieved targets, the Mid-Year reporting template is attached as an annexure.